dagny099/fitness-dashboard/docs/user-guide/dashboard-overview.md

 # Dashboard Overview

-The Fitness Dashboard provides an intuitive interface for tracking and analyzing your workout data.
+The Fitness Dashboard provides an AI-powered interface for tracking and analyzing your workout data with intelligent insights and automated pattern recognition.
 This guide covers the main features and navigation.

 ## Main Interface